For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 Choice amounted to little more than such niche offerings as the Reliant Scimitar SS1600 or the less nimble TR7 and TVR ‘wedge’, none of which fully lived up to the high bar set by Lotus back in the 1960s; it wasn’t until 1989 that the spirit of the Elan was reborn in the compact Mazda MX-5.

 It’s a familiar story, but one that could so easily have had a different twist.

 Because before the Japanese so successfully evoked the essence of the British roadster, a small firm in south Lincolnshire had beaten them to it.

 Vegantune’s version, the evocatively named (but largely meaningless) Evante, was more true to type, rejecting modern developments such as anti-lock brakes and fuel injection in favour of rorty Dell’Ortos and a sackful of horsepower.

 Spalding is as unlikely a location as you could expect to find for a cutting-edge tuning shop, a small, sleepy market town nestled among an expanse of flat fields.

 And never was that more true than in the ’60s.
 But despite its isolation, it and its neighbours proved to be a hotbed for race engineering throughout the golden years of Formula One, headed by Bourne outfit BRM.

-Not far away, on the outskirts of Spalding, a place called Cradge Bank was the perfect location for former BRM engineer George Walter Robinson to set up shop in 1965.
+Not far away, on the outskirts of Spalding, a place called Cradge Bank was the perfect location for former BRM engineers George Walter Robinson and John Sismey to set up shop in 1965.